Bronya-Rand/Garden-Of-Recollection/README.md

 ## Usage

+### Welcome Menu/Wand Menu
+When opening SillyTavern on your PC or phone, you will find the following button in the Welcome Menu:

+`Reminisce` - This button will open the Garden of Recollection and allow you to select a reminisce setting of your choosing.

+> [!TIP]
+> After a chat has been selected, if you wish to reminisce with another character or group chat, you can click the `Reminisce` button again in the Wand Menu.

+### Slash Commands

 `/reminisce` -  This command will select a random character or group chat based on the reminisce settings you have set.

 `/reminisce-new` - This command will create a new random chat with a character based on the reminisce settings you have set.